pbojinov/ConsoleCheckTbExist/README.md

 Make sure the utility is in the same folder as the program being debugged.

+--

-In our case, place the `mchecktbexist.exe` utitlity in the following path after downloading it:
+In our case, we placed the `mchecktbexist.exe` utitlity in the following path after downloading it:

 [ConsoleCheckTbExist/tree/master/ConsoleCheckTbExist/bin/Debug](https://github.com/pbojinov/ConsoleCheckTbExist/tree/master/ConsoleCheckTbExist/bin/Debug)